 Length: 15 pages

-This bill was introduced on February 2, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 2, 2018, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying